 This chapter deals with the main amendments to the Romanian trademark law.
-The author was member of the working group created by the Romanian Patent Office in 2016–2017 for the drafting of the amendments of the law, in her then capacity of president of the Romanian Chamber of Patent Attorneys.
+The author was a member of the working group created by the Romanian Patent Office in 2016–2017 for the drafting of the amendments of the law, in her then capacity of president of the Romanian Chamber of Patent Attorneys.

-On 13 July 2020, the Law No. 112/2020 for the modification of Law 84/1998 on trademarks and geographical indications entered into force, transposing the Directive (EU) 2015/2436 of the European Parliament and of the Council of 16 December 2015 to approximate the laws of the Member States relating to trademarks (the Harmonization Directive) into national legislation.
+On 13 July 2020, Law No. 112/2020 for the modification of Law 84/1998 on trademarks and geographical indications entered into force, transposing the Directive (EU) 2015/2436 of the European Parliament and of the Council of 16 December 2015 to approximate the laws of the Member States relating to trademarks (the Harmonisation Directive) into national legislation.

-The relevant competent authorities for trademark matters are: Romanian Patent and Trademark Office (ROPTO) as administrative body and the Municipal Court of Bucharest as judicial body together with the Court of Appeal of Bucharest.
+The relevant competent authorities for trademark matters are: the Romanian Patent and Trademark Office (ROPTO) as administrative body and the Municipal Court of Bucharest as judicial body together with the Court of Appeal of Bucharest.
 For enforcement, customs authorities and police are also involved.

 iii Substantive law

-The matters related to trademarks and geographical indications are covered by the Law No. 112/2020 for the modification of Law No. 84/1998.
+The matters related to trademarks and geographical indications are covered by Law No. 112/2020 for the modification of Law No. 84/1998.
 They are discussed in detail in this chapter.
 Company names and domain names will only be touched on briefly.